Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Experimental results

-Next, experiments are conducted by incorporating both HAND and LEG in the optimization process.
-The human face and car surface used previously in free-boundary parametrization experiments are also used in the following experiments.
+Experiments incorporating both HAND and LEG in the optimization process are discussed in this section.
+The human face and car shell used previously in free-boundary parametrization experiments are also used in the following experiments.

 First of all, the parametrization on the human face is computed, with a unit disk chosen as the target parameter domain.
 The experimental results are shown in Figure \ref{fig: fixedBdy sophie}.
 This figure summarizes the overall performance of parametrization using the two line plots: one showing Hausdorff distance, the other showing mean absolute angle distortion (in radian), against stages.
 The plots generally show decreasing trends, suggesting the improvements made during the optimization process through parameter adjustments.
 The evolution from the earlier stages to latter stages are shown by plotting the results after the $1^{\text{st}}$, $3^{\text{rd}}$ and $6^{\text{th}}$ stages, with details in the last three columns.
 In the $1^{\text{st}}$ stage, a gap between the point cloud mapping and the boundary of the parameter domain can be clearly observed.
 Meanwhile, the alignment between the mapping and boundary is much better improved in latter stages, supporting the line plot for Hausdorff distance.
 The histograms for angle distortion (in radian) illustrate that the angle distortion are more concentrated at 0 in the latter stages than in the earlier stages, coinciding with the decrease in mean absolute angle distortion shown in the line plot.
 We can also observe that the mapping of the nose shrinks as the stages progress, matching the rising values in the nose illustrated in the plots for $\lambda_{inv}$ values.